fxya/CheatSheet/README.md

-Markdown notes on syntax and language features meant primarily as a refresher or for beginners to quickly get up to speed with key principles.
+Markdown notes on programming principles, syntax, and language features meant primarily as a refresher or for beginners to quickly get up to speed.